seanmichaelmcgee/whisper_local_deploy/MyTranscribe/System_dependencies.md

 - **libgirepository1.0-dev**: Provides the development files for GObject Introspection, which is required by the `pygobject` package.
 - **portaudio19-dev**: Supplies the development files for PortAudio, necessary for building the `PyAudio` package.

+## ffmpeg Installation Requirement

+This project requires **ffmpeg** to be installed and available in your system's PATH.
+If you encounter the error:

+    FileNotFoundError: [Errno 2] No such file or directory: 'ffmpeg'

+it means that **ffmpeg** is missing.
+To resolve this, please install **ffmpeg**.

+For Debian/Ubuntu systems, you can install it using:

+    sudo apt-get update
+    sudo apt-get install ffmpeg

+For other platforms, refer to your distribution's installation guidelines for **ffmpeg**.